mwhitecross/comp-programing/README.md

 > In this project I used shapes, and randomness to express my creativity and created a random robot face
 ### captioned scenes
 [captioned scenes](https://studio.code.org/projects/gamelab/XfaToWpOVcPc63IJRH6MLnXrizkbsTCyojkznQNAgDk)
+> A creative project of this unit.
+Using problem-solving process as a model.